Acuant/AcuantAndroidMobileSDKV10/README.md

                 .setAutoFocusEnabled(true)
                 .build()

-1. **LiveFaceListener Interface**
+1. **LiveFaceListener interface**

-	This interface has the following method
+	The **LiveFaceListener** interface includes the following method:

 		override fun liveFaceDetailsCaptured(liveFaceDetails: LiveFaceDetails) {
         if (liveFaceDetails.error == null) {
             if(liveFaceDetails.isLiveFace){
-                // A live face is detected the face image can be accessed as liveFaceDetails.image }
+                // A live face is detected and the face image can be accessed as liveFaceDetails.image }
         	} else {